 • Utica Junction, Roseville: Intersection of a local historic 2-lane corridor with a 4+ lane divided state highway commercial corridor at the center of downtown Roseville.
-Partnering with MEDC, the city is offering free land on the local corridor, Utica Road, in exchange for agreement to develop mixed-use on the property.
+The city has also completed a 4-to-3 lane road diet, adding on-street parking, and additional pedestrian crossings on Utica.
+Partnering with MEDC, the city is offering free land on the local corridor, Utica Road, in exchange for agreements to develop mixed-use on the property.